Swati Lathia

 • Users must first choose the preferred payment method and input the necessary payment information (amount, recipient’s details, etc.) in order to make a payment.

-• Certain e-wallets additionally facilitate contactless payments with near-field communication (NFC) technology, enabling customers to execute transactions by just tapping their device at a point-of-sale (POS) terminal.
+• Certain e-wallets additionally facilitate contactless payments with Near-Field Communication (NFC) technology, enabling customers to execute transactions by just tapping their device at a point-of-sale (POS) terminal.

 • Advantages of E-Wallets